Frequently Asked Questions (FAQ's)

 area.
 It is the only United States Festival that is

-Parties will be held at The Vets, Bravo, Trinity Brew Pub, Renaissance Providence Hotel, and other sites throughout
+Parties will be held at The Vets, The Rooftop at the Providence G, Trinity Brew Pub, The Hotel Providence, The Dean Hotel, and other sites throughout

 the capital city.

 The Festival attracts a huge spectrum of audiences from